fido-web-pay/specification/replay-cache-java.md

                         cache.forEach((cacheableSadObject, expirationTime) -> {
                             if (expirationTime < now) {
                                 // The authorization has apparently expired so we can safely
-                                // remove it from the replay cache (in order to keep it as
+                                // remove it from the replay cache in order to keep the cache
-                                // small and up-to-date as possible).
+                                // as small and up-to-date as possible. cache.remove(cacheableSadObject);
-                                cache.remove(cacheableSadObject);
                             }
                         });